spray/twirl/README.rst

 Play's Scala Templates is a novel templating engine which uses an idiomatic approach to enable type-safe templating with seamless Scala code support.
-Each template is just a function from input values to the output format text.
+Each template is just a function from input values to the formatted output text.

 Installation
 ------------